 Born in San Jose, California, Joe has been playing the drums since the age of five.
 He was first taught at home by his older brother Gino.
 He later became active playing in school bands and this is where his first love for jazz began.
 He received a scholarship to attend the Stanford Jazz workshop and then became a member of the Alum Rock Jazz Band (1988).
 At the age 14, Joe began playing professionally around the San Francisco bay area.
 He has had the honor of studying with such greats as Louie Bellson, Joe Porcaro, Freddie Grubber, Wally Schnalle, Bryant Mills, Karl Carter, John Ramsay, Rick Considine, Lewis Nash, Kenwood Denard, Mike Mangini and many others.

 Since then, Joe has moved back to San Jose.
 Some accomplishments that he is proud of are playing his debut drum clinic at San Jose Pro Drum opening for drum legend, Tommy Aldridge.
-Joe has also finished two European tours with Hip-Hop artist, Kofy Brown and a northern California tour with Italian tenor, Pasquale Esposito.
+Joe has also finished two European tours with Hip-Hop artist, and Kofy Brown.
 In October of 2008, Joe completed a Japanese tour with Jazz vocalist, Yoshiko Oda.
 The tour took place all over Japan including the Okazaki Jazz fest.

 It was at this time where Joe met and became friends with Jazz-legend, Louie Bellson.
 The common bonds of their being jazz-drummers and of Italian heritage kept their friendship tight for over ten years.
 Joe says “Louie was like a second father to me.
 He taught me so much about music, friendship and life.
 It was a true blessing to have Louie in my life.”